 If you’re experiencing persistent headaches, it’s essential to consult a health care professional for a proper diagnosis.
 Hemicrania continua is usually diagnosed based on the characteristic features of the headache, including its one-sided nature, continuous duration, and response to specific treatments.

-In most cases, a headache may be diagnosed as hemicrania continua if the individual has been experiencing a headache on one side or a continuous headache with moderate severity for over three months without the pain subsiding or shifting sides.
+In most cases, a headache may be diagnosed as a hemicrania continua headache if the individual has been experiencing pain on one side or a continuous, moderately severe headache for over three months without the pain subsiding or shifting sides.
 The headache must also be accompanied by at least one of the additional symptoms mentioned above.1

 The standard treatment for hemicrania continua is a medication called indomethacin, a nonsteroidal anti-inflammatory drug (NSAID).
 In most cases, indomethacin can provide enough pain relief, so that you can continue your usual activities.
 However, not everyone responds to indomethacin, and some may experience adverse events.2